Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         be set to zero and updated later when the timestamp of the next metadata fragment is received.
-     12. The [=Ingest source=] SHOULD not embed inband event message boxes emsg in the ingest stream
+     12. The [=Ingest source=] SHOULD not embed inband event message boxes emsg in the ingest stream, however it is not prohibited when conforming to this specification.

 Note: [[!MPEGCMAF]] has the notion of an inband event message box to convey metadata and event messages.
 In the current specification